tjwaterman99/IAAF-Stats/README.md

 # IAAF-Stats
-Statistics from the IAAF world championships

-This repo contains all of the datasets used on at tjwaterman.com, as well as the web pages they're parsed from.
-You can find the scripts that download and scrape the pages in here as well.
+This repo contains all of the datasets used on tjwaterman.com.
+You can find them located here:

+	-

+You can also find the scripts that download and parse the web pages here:

+	-

-The iPython notebooks are located under /xx.
+The iPython notebooks are here:

+	-

+A standalone module that simply generates all the visuals is here:

+	-